Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 When you apply, you will need to provide:

 Both you and your university/program will need to complete parts of the application.
-This can take place online or on paper, but if you do it online, your Danish university will need to complete their section of the application first, before you do.
+This can take place online or on paper, but if you do it online, your Danish university will need to complete its section of the application first, before you do.
 The official website will give you more details about this.

 Once they have completed their part of the application, they will pass it back to you with details about how to access it.